Skip to content

 Keep in mind that the DE process is more than detection-as-code.
 You will need both good tooling and rich detection content to work with.
 You will want to design a process which is repeatable and predictable.
 When designing your DE process you need to consider the before, during and after the writing of detection code.

-A simple graphical view of the DE process from a SANS white paper is shown in Fig. 2.
+The DE process can be found on the SANS Cloud Security Report.
 The process is cyclical, to be repeated continuously.
 Note that each stage is both dependent upon and contributing to the others.
 Each stage involves multiple tasks:

 • Detection Engineering Stage - This is where detections are written and a CI/CD process is followed for detections as code.